-Crêt de la Neige is the highest mountain of the Jura Mountains and oversees the Pays de Gex and Lake Geneva.
+Crêt de la Neige is the highest summit of the Jura Mountains, rising to 1,720 metres above the Pays de Gex, Lake Geneva and the distant line of the Alps.

 It names literally means ‘Snow Crest’ for even in the hottest summers, pockets of snow can still be present on its summit.